Bodi Brusselers

-Bodi Brusselers (born 12 December 1998) is a Dutch professional footballer who plays as an attacking midfielder for Greek Super League 2 club Doxa Drama.
+Bodi Brusselers (born 12 December 1998) is a Dutch retired footballer who played as an attacking midfielder.

 Club career

 Brusselers is a youth exponent from NAC Breda.
 He made his Eerste Divisie debut on 5 August 2016 against Jong FC Utrecht.

-After having spent the 2018-19 season on loan at Helmond Sport, the club signed him permanently on 24 August 2019.
+After having spent the 2018–19 season on loan at Helmond Sport, the club signed him permanently on 24 August 2019.
+After short spells in Greece and Cyprus, Brusselers had to retire due to persistent injury aged 22 years.

 Personal life

 Bodi is a son of former NAC player Geert Brusselers and a grandson of former PSV player Toon Brusselers.